 Probably the most obvious factor is going to be price.
 There’s no sense looking for something you can’t afford.
 I have seen new DE razor prices range from under $2 to well over $400.
 Happily, prices for many popular double edge razors have generally dropped over the past few years!

 There are some acceptable inexpensive DE razors.
 They probably will not become heirlooms for the grand kids but they should be acceptable to get started with if you are on a budget.
-The under $20 range offers some reasonable products, including the all plastic Dorco PL602 or Wilkinson Sword, the mostly-plastic Feather Popular, and the all (light) metal Weishi (particularly the 9306 model).
+The under $20 range offers some reasonable products, including the all plastic Dorco PL602 (here is a review) and Wilkinson Sword, the mostly-plastic Feather Popular, and the all (light) metal Weishi.
 Many of the lower-cost Maggard razors are also well-regarded.

 The $20-$50 price range is where you will start seeing the more popular, better-made razors.
-Probably the most recognized models in this range are the many of the Edwin Jagger (EJ) and Parker razors, as well as the some of the Merkur razor line.
+Probably the most recognized models in this range are the Edwin Jagger (EJ) and Parker razors, as well as most of the Merkur razor line.

-This is also the range where you will find the enormously popular Merkur Heavy Duty (AKA “Heavy Classic” or 34C) and Edwin Jagger DE89 series (the “lbl” handle variant appears to be the most popular but there are a wide variety of handle styles).
+This is also the range where you will find the enormously popular Merkur Heavy Duty (AKA “HD,” “Heavy Classic,” or 34C) and Edwin Jagger DE89 series (the “lbl” handle variant appears to be the most popular but there are a wide variety of handle styles).

 Above this price point is where you will find razors that are popular for reasons other than (or in addition to) performance.
-Different head styles (such as “slant” razors as discussed below), materials (like stainless steel or titanium), special features (including adjustable razors) or special handle designs are examples of this category.
+Different head styles (such as “slant” razors as discussed below), materials (like stainless steel or titanium), special features (including adjustable razors), special handle designs, and razors designed specifically for travel situations are examples of this category.

 New vs. Used vs. Vintage